 Villanova University believes the primary responsibility for meeting educational expenses belongs to both the parents and the student.
 However, Villanova University is committed to assisting with the needs of families for whom the needs analysis determines that they cannot afford the full cost of a Villanova education with financial aid packages from the following federal, state, private, and university sources:

 Villanova University Grant.
 This need-based aid is an institutional grant based on the demonstrated financial need of the student and parent based on information on the FAFSA, CSS Profile, and tax documents.
 Students must be accepted/enrolled full-time (minimum of 12 credits per semester) in the day college in an undergraduate degree program and pursuing their first baccalaureate degree.
 All Villanova students must apply for need-based financial assistance each year to be considered for this program.
-This grant can most often be applied only to tuition charges billed by Villanova University during the academic year (i.e. during the Fall and Spring semesters) for a maximum of 8 semesters (4 years), excluding summer terms, including semesters in which you do not receive the grant, regardless of the fact that a student may still have remaining Federal Title IV eligibility.
+This grant can most often be applied only to tuition charges billed by Villanova University during the academic year (i.e. during the Fall and Spring semesters) for a maximum of 8 semesters (4 years/degree completion - whichever occurs first), excluding summer terms, including semesters in which you do not receive the grant, regardless of the fact that a student may still have remaining Federal Title IV eligibility.
 To be given priority consideration for the grant, students must meet the application deadline.
 The Villanova University Grant may be replaced by endowed scholarship funds.

 Federal Pell Grant Program.
 This is a federal grant for students demonstrating exceptional financial need and accepted/enrolled in an undergraduate degree program.
 Application for Federal Pell Grants may be made by submitting an initial FAFSA or a Renewal FAFSA.
 Part-time students may be eligible for Federal Pell Grants.